sandipcrozair/frontend/README.md

-# Crozair Toolkit Web Application
+# 🧰 Crozair Toolkit Web Application

-A modern, high-performance engineering tools application built with React, Vite, and Tailwind CSS.
-Provides various utilities and calculators for engineering professionals.
+A modern, high-performance **engineering tools application** built with **React, Vite, and Tailwind CSS**.
+Provides a variety of calculators and utilities for engineering professionals.

+---

 ## 🌟 Features